GMIELAK/CSCE469Group17/README.md

 JWT_SECRET="a_key"
 ```

-## 3) Database (no external DB required for development)
+## 3) Database

-This project has been simplified for fast local development: the backend uses a small file-backed JSON store by default so you don't need Postgres or Prisma to start developing.
+ The backend uses a small file-backed JSON store by default so you don't need Postgres to develop.

-If you want a real Postgres database for integration testing or production, you can still add one and wire it in, but it's not required to run the app locally.

 ## 4) Start the backend